 Invitations for international officials

 o.74.
-The organising committee of the World Championships, who receive all the entry fees from the participating delegations, must, at their own expense, invite the same list of international officials (tourist-class return air fare, accommodation and daily allowances) as is set out (cf. o.67) for the Open World Championships.
+The organising committee of the World Championships, who receive all the entry fees from the participating delegations, must, at their own expense, invite the same list of international officials (tourist-class return air fare, accommodation and daily allowances) as is set out (cf. o.67) for the Senior World Championships.

 E. WORLD CUP COMPETITIONS